Scientific activity at IMSI takes four basic forms:

 - Research Collaboration Workshops (RCWs) involve active collaboration by small teams to advance research projects within the scope of Institute themes.
 The goal of an RCW is for each team to obtain a new mathematical result via work performed before and during the workshop.
 Each team will have two senior leaders and two to four junior members.
 We expect most RCWs will focus on at least one outreach or diversity goal.

 IMSI considers proposals in two cycles each year, one with a deadline of March 15, and the other with a deadline of September 15.
-Proposals are considered by IMSI’s Scientific Committee a meeting that takes place after each deadline.
+Proposals are considered by IMSI’s Scientific Committee at meetings that follow each deadline.